KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/research_notes_summer2013_9Apr2013.md

 ### Questions

-1. What is the relationship between sediment CPOM mass, pond size, and shoreline tree density?
+1. What is the relationship between sediment CPOM mass, pond size, and land use?
 2. What is the relationship between sediment biodiversity, pond size, and CPOM mass?

 ### Factors that could affect CPOM pool